-There is a considerable amount of scientific research on the subject of melanoma development and treatment, which has progressed particularly rapidly in recent decades.
+There is a considerable amount of scientific research on the subject of melanoma development and treatment, which has progressed rapidly over the past several decades.

-The MITF gene is considered to play an important role in the pathogenesis of melanoma, as it is responsible for the production of the transcription factor that synthesizes melanin.
+The MITF gene is believed to play an important role in the pathogenesis of melanoma, as it is responsible for the production of the transcription factor that synthesizes melanin.

-The National Cancer Institute (NCI) is in the process of developing gene therapy and other novel treatments for use in the management of melanoma.
+The National Cancer Institute (NCI) in the United States is in the process of developing gene therapy and other novel treatments for use in the management of melanoma.

-There has also been some interest in a vaccination to boost the ability of the immune system to fight the abnormal cancerous cells of melanoma.
+There has also been some interest in developing a vaccine to boost the ability of the immune system to fight the abnormal cancerous cells of melanoma.

-A mutation in the B0Raf gene has been identifies in approximately 60% of melanomas, which may present a via treatment target for the future.
+A mutation in the B-Raf gene has been identified in approximately 60% of melanomas, which may present as a target gene for the development of future therapies.

-Initial trials of B-Raf inhibitors such as vemurafenib suggested a positive response in most patients that exhibit the gene mutation, which was confirmed by successive studies in 2011.
-The led to the FDA approval for the drug later that year, indicated for advanced melanoma.
+Initial trials of B-Raf inhibitors such as vemurafenib suggested a positive response in most patients who exhibit the gene mutation, which was confirmed by successive studies in 2011.
+This data led the United States Food and Drug Administration (FDA) to approve the drug later that year for the treatment of advanced melanoma.

-Other B-Raf inhibitors such as dabrafenib have since been studied, with more effective results than patients with chemotherapy.
-As a result, dabrafenib was approved for use by the FDA in 2013.
+Other B-Raf inhibitors such as dabrafenib have since been studied, with more effective results found to arise as compared to melanoma patients treated with chemotherapy.
+As a result of these positive outcomes, dabrafenib was approved for use by the FDA in 2013.

 The efficacy of B-Raf inhibitors may be improved if used in combination with other treatments, as the inhibition of multiple growth pathways may help to reduce the growth of cancerous cells.
-There has been some scientific evidence to support this notion, however, adverse effect notably increased with the combination also.
+There has been some scientific evidence to support this notion; however, adverse effects were found to notably increase with the combination also.

-Research studies have found administration with monoclonal ipilimumab increases the median survival significantly in patients with advanced melanoma, from 6.4 months to 10 months.
-Additionally, the survival rate at one year was increased for patients with ipilmumab therapy, in contrast to an experimental vaccine.
+Research studies have found that the administration of monoclonal ipilimumab increases the median survival significantly in patients with advanced melanoma, from 6.4 months to 10 months.
+Additionally, the survival rate at one year was increased for patients with ipilmumab therapy as compared to those treated with the experimental vaccine.

-However, some researchers have questioned the credibility of this study, as the control group used an experimental vaccine, rather than a placebo or standard treatment in use.
-Thus, further research is required in this area to confirm this suggestion.
+However, some researchers have questioned the credibility of this study, as the control group used an experimental vaccine, rather than a placebo or standard treatment currently being used.
+Therefore, further research is required in this area to confirm this suggestion.

-Ipilimumab has also been evaluated in combination with dacarbrazine, which was associated with an increased median survival rate but increase side effects and high cost to treatment.
+Ipilimumab has also been evaluated in combination with dacarbrazine, which was associated with an increased median survival rate but also an increase in side effects and high cost to treatment.

-In addition to pharmaceutical advances in research, there are some other methods that are being investigated for use in the treatment of melanoma.
+In addition to pharmaceutical advances in research, there are several other methods that are being investigated for use in the treatment of melanoma.

 Additionally, oncolytic virotherapy is being considered as a future treatment option for melanoma in some countries.
-This technique uses oncolytic viruses to alter metabolism, anti-tumor immunity and vasculature.
+This technique uses oncolytic viruses to alter metabolism, anti-tumor immunity, and vasculature of the cancerous lesions.